KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/mmlu_subcategory_section.md

 This is a single seed, 500 steps, 7B model.
 The pattern needs multi-seed verification before drawing conclusions.
 But if it holds, the implication is that CPU anchoring doesn't just reduce train loss — it changes **what the model is good at.**

 Full per-subject scores for all 57 MMLU subjects are available in the repository.

+### One more question

+If the selective improvement in understanding and judgment is real — does it extend to long-context coherence?
+A model that genuinely "understands" should maintain context over thousands of tokens better than one relying on pattern matching.
+Needle-in-a-haystack and multi-turn consistency tests could reveal differences that MMLU's short-form questions cannot capture.